I Expect You to Die: Theme song

-Sequel
+Sequels

 Schell Games announced a sequel, called I Expect You to Die 2: The Spy and The Liar, on 27 January 2021, which was released in August 2021.
+Another sequel, called I Expect You To Die 3: Cog in the Machine, was released in August 2023.

 Reception

 I Expect You to Die was released to positive reviews from critics, with both the PC and PS4 versions garnering "generally favorable reviews" according to review aggregator website Metacritic.

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated I Expect You to Die for "Immersive Reality Game of the Year", "Immersive Reality Technical Achievement", and "Outstanding Achievement in Game Design".

 According to developer/publisher Schell Games, the game has generated over $1 million in revenue as of August 2017.